nicholasgould/blog_code/README.md

 # Blog code
-These are the JavaScript and Python scripts from my blog GeoSpecial at www.ondemandmapping.org.uk
+These are the JavaScript and Python scripts from my blog, GeoSpecial, at www.ondemandmapping.org.uk